mdn/translated-content-de/files/de/web/css/text-overflow/index.md

   border: 1px solid;
   padding: 2px 5px;

-  /* Beide der folgenden sind für text-overflow erforderlich */
+  /* Both of the following are required for text-overflow */
   white-space: nowrap;
   overflow: hidden;
 }